Entertainment & Food

 Hungry and thirsty?
 Food for every palate: barbeque ribs and pulled pork, vegetable wraps, artisanal sheep cheeses, homemade sodas, ice cream, kettle corn and freshly squeezed lemonade are just a few of the possibilities.
 Loudoun wines by the glass is another.
 And there will be jams, apple butter, and soup mixes to take home.
 The map in the Fair Booklet (available at the gate when you arrive) will show you where food vendors are located.

-The wine tasting tent so popular at last year’s Fair will be back–with eight local wineries offering tastings (a $12 winery tent ticket gets you a sample of each of these wineries’ vintages and a commemorative wine glass), plus wine by the glass and bottle.
-We’ll update this page when the featured producers are selected for 2013.
-The wineries participating in 2012 were:
+The wine tasting tent so popular at last year’s Fair will be back–with five local wineries offering tastings (a $10 winery tent ticket gets you a sample of each of these wineries’ vintages and a commemorative wine glass), plus wine by the glass and bottle.
+The wineries participating in 2013 are:

 Old School Stage Schedule